 As transnational partnership we initiated the European Democracy Network (EDN) to support, empower and connect activists who stand against the erosion of democracy and fundamental rights, and advocate for legal, political, social or climate justice.
 We believe that we can only encounter the shrinking of civic space in transnational solidarity and across issues.

-Interview by Lea Friedberg with Jonathan, activist in EDN and Nyt Europa
+Below you can read an interview done by Lea Friedberg with Jonathan, activist in EDN and Nyt Europa.

 So, who is Jonathan and which areas are you active in?